nathanmsmith/nathansmith.io/src/content/posts/scraping-20-years-of-ucla-enrollment-data/index.md

 I set out to think about how multiple terms would affect my current data, and how the schema could grow to handle more courses/sections.
 I figured the easiest place to start would be with subject areas, which should be constant throughout terms.

 Remember that very first footnote where I hint at that not being the case?
 It turns out, not all of the subject areas were the same – some subject areas offered in fall, like African Studies, were not offered in winter.
-Furthermore, I had no idea how to get subject areas for previous terms, which proved to be a problem as subject area names can change over time:a good example of this is the Electrical Engineering department [changing their name](https://dailybruin.com/2017/08/13/ucla-to-offer-new-undergrad-degree-in-computer-engineering-in-the-fall/) to Electrical and Computer Engineering.
+Furthermore, I had no idea how to get subject areas for previous terms, which proved to be a problem as subject area names can change over time: a good example of this is the Electrical Engineering department [changing their name](https://dailybruin.com/2017/08/13/ucla-to-offer-new-undergrad-degree-in-computer-engineering-in-the-fall/) to Electrical and Computer Engineering.

 I was pretty stumped on this, so I sent an email over to the registrar asking if they had a list of subject areas.
 I got a very nice response from them and they sent me an Excel spreadsheet of all the subject areas UCLA has ever offered.